Cataract-LMM Large-Scale Multi-Source Multi-Task Benchmark for Deep Learning in Surgical Video Analysis: Methods

 \subsection{Experiments Methodology}

-This section details the technical validation protocols for surgical phase recognition, instrument instance segmentation, and objective skill assessment, including the model architectures, training configurations, and evaluation metrics used to establish performance baselines for each task.
+This section details the technical validation protocols for surgical phase recognition, instance segmentation, object tracking, and objective skill assessment, including the model architectures, training configurations, and evaluation metrics used to establish performance baselines for each task.